join-monster/join-monster/docs/where.md

 ## Adding Context

+Most often, we'll be asking for the *logged-in* user.
 The `joinMonster` function has a second parameter which is basically an arbitrary object with useful contextual information that your `where` functions might depend on.
-For example, if you want to get the **logged in** user, the ID of the logged in user could be passed in the second argument.
+For example, you can pass in the ID of the logged in user to incorporate it into the `WHERE` condition.

 ```javascript
 {